Subletting Laws in DC, Virginia & Maryland: What Landlords and Tenants Need to Know

 As an alternative to subletting, Fairbanks suggests that landlords who are willing to end the current tenant's lease could allow the tenant to help find a replacement.
 This approach enables the landlord to screen the potential replacement, terminate the initial tenancy, and sign a new lease directly with the new, qualified tenant.
 This process is more straightforward and less likely to result in legal issues down the line.

-Washington DC Subletting Laws:
+Washington DC Subletting Laws

 In Washington DC, a housing provider may choose to prohibit subletting, or require written permission to sublet, but the prohibition or requirements must be included in the lease.
 If the lease allows subletting or does not mention it, the tenant can sublet the property, although the landlord may condition their consent on the prospective subtenant meeting all of the housing provider's reasonable rental qualification guidelines.
+Find the full DC subletting code here.

-Virginia Subletting Laws:
+Virginia Subletting Laws

 Similar to Washington DC, tenants in Virginia can sublet if the lease agreement does not prohibit (or does not mention) subletting.
 In cases where the lease requires landlord approval for subletting, the landlord has 10 days to respond to a subletting request from the tenant.
+If the landlord does not respond within that 10-day period, the sublet is presumed to be approved under the Virginia Residential Landlord-Tenant Act (VRLTA).
+More detail on the Virginia subletting laws here.

-Maryland Subletting Laws:
+Maryland Subletting Laws

 Subletting Policies and Procedures